 Building a Solution with an Employee App

-Because it can be installed on the smartphones of your employees, the #1 advantage of using a mobile app as a tool for internal communication is its ability to reach everyone.
-Experience with more than 175 customers worldwide has revealed user rates for non-desk employees of at least 80 percent.
+Because it can be installed on the smartphones of your employees, the #1 advantage of using a mobile employee app as a tool for internal communication is its ability to reach everyone.
+Experience with hundreds of customers worldwide has revealed user rates for non-desk employees of at least 80 percent.